THE NATIONAL THEATRE - Westwood, Los Angeles, CA

 On November 1st, 2007 a meeting of the Cultural Heritage commissioners was held at LA City Hall.
 A strong case was made for saving the theatre, and many of the theatre's merits were discussed.
 It was noted that there was no other standing theatre left from the late sixties era of architecture, that remained completely unaltered from its original form.
 Industry sound experts pointed out that the National's acoustics were significantly superior to most movie venues in Los Angeles, including every other popular big screen theatre in LA.
 Four Commissioners voted unanimously to put the National Theatre under consideration as an historic and culturally significant building.

-Now the National is in line to follow the same fate as the Kallet Genesee in Syracuse - a nice viable theatre, destroyed for a forgettable building, with a chain-store business that quickly fails...
-A year from now, where this exceptional showplace once stood, we will be looking at some dull pile of concrete in its place, perhaps with the rumored Banana Republic store, which probably won't last.
-No one will want to save that building 35 years from now.
-Somewhere down the line, it will become obvious that we have lost something special, in favor of something forgettable.
+As this theatre was being demolished, we predicted that the National was destined to follow the same fate as the Kallet Genesee in Syracuse - a nice viable theatre, destroyed for a forgettable building, with a chain-store business that quickly fails...
+We thought we would be looking at some dull building that no one will want to save 35 years from now.
+We were sure that somewhere down the line, it would become obvious that we have lost something special, in favor of something forgettable.
 Again.

 National Theatre - 10925 Lindbrook at Gayley Avenue - Westwood Village, Los Angeles, CA